Martin B26B-4 Marauder 41-18150

 Markings on a propeller that use to lie on the mountainside indicated that 41-18150 was fitted with Curtiss Electric pitch change propellors.

 B26 41-18150 mission on the 10th April 1944 was a practice gunnery/bombing mission over the Irish Sea close to Greencastle Airfield, Co.
 Down, N. Ireland.
 Before take off it was loaded with 960 gallons of fuel, five bombs and 1050 rounds of .50" calibre ammunition.
 On the day of the accident the plane had accumulated 449 hours 45 minutes flying time.
-At some time in either 1943 or 1944 it had been transfered to the 3rd CCRC, Toome from The 452nd Bomb Squadron after being declared "War Weary".
+At sometime in either 1943 or 1944 it had been transferred to the 3rd CCRC, Toome from The 452nd Bomb Squadron after being declared "War Weary", prior to it's transfer it had completed 18 credited combat missions, two uncredited missions and three diversionary flights nicknamed "Ducks."

 One day while walking across the SW shoulder of Chimney Rock Mountain I picked up what looked like a small piece of insignificant aluminium, much to my surprise it turned out to be the remains of the Air Speed indicator from "Winnie Dee".

-One of the engines along with remians of part of the rear gunners position, Spences River Valley.
+One of the engines along with remains of the rear gunners position and a small part of the bomb bay, Spences River Valley.

 B26b-25 41-31819 "Mild and Bitter" the first B26 in the ETO to complete 100 missions.
 Airfix would produce a model kit based on this aircraft.